marcgg/marcgg.github.com/_posts/2012-10-1-thumb-pain-developper-keyboard.md

 layout: post
 title: "How I Delt With Thumb Muscles Pain"
-description: "As a developer I repeat the same movements over and over again, and this can be bad for some hand muscles.
-Here's one of the tricks I use every day to avoid any unecessary pain"
+description: "As a developer I repeat the same movements over and over again.
+This can be bad for some hand muscles.
+Here's one of the tricks I use every day to avoid any unecessary pain."
 blog: true
 tags: [Dev, Health]
 ---